Things to do in Saint Joseph Missouri

 There are many things to do in St. Joseph Missouri, such as exploring the art scene.
-Krug Park and Wyeth-Tootle Mansion can be visited.
-You can also visit the Albrecht-Kemper Museum of Art.
+Krug Park or Wyeth-Tootle Mansion might be worth a visit.
+There are many museums around the area, including Albrecht-Kemper Museum of Art.

-When you visit Saint Joseph's, make sure to stop by the city's arts scene.
-The town also has its own symphony.
-There are many other artistic organisations that provide a diverse range of work.
-The Allied Arts Council is home to 13 arts groups, including open-air painting, award winning community theater and a complete symphony.
+Be sure to take a look at the arts scene in Saint Joseph's while you're there.
+The town boasts its own symphony, along with many other artistic organizations that showcase a variety of works.
+The Allied Arts Council in the city includes 13 arts organizations.
+These include open air painting, community theater that has won awards, and a comprehensive symphony.
 The orchestra performs in the historic cathedrals of the city and at the art-deco Missouri Theater.
-You can also enroll in classes at the Albrecht-Kemper Museum of Art.
-It has exhibits and offers year-round classes.
+Visitors can also learn at the Albrecht-Kemper Museum of Art.
+They have exhibits and classes all year.

 A few popular St. Joseph Businesses include: